joe-re/graphql-cost-calculator/README.md

 ## Result

-- MaxNode: Estimated max node count.
+- MaxNode: This represents the estimated maximum node count.
-- Cost: Calculated cost. (see [Github document](https://docs.github.com/en/graphql/overview/resource-limitations) to know the concept.)
+- Cost: The computed cost.
+For more on this concept, refer to the [Github document](https://docs.github.com/en/graphql/overview/resource-limitations).

 ## Arguments